MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-C--Protected-Accounts-and-Groups-in-Active-Directory.md

 ||Server Operators|Server Operators|Server Operators|

 #### AdminSDHolder
-The purpose of the AdminSDHolder object is to provide “template” permissions for the protected accounts and groups in the domain.
+The purpose of the AdminSDHolder object is to provide ï¿½templateï¿½ permissions for the protected accounts and groups in the domain.
 AdminSDHolder is automatically created as an object in the System container of every Active Directory domain.
-Its path is: **CN=AdminSDHolder,CN=System,DC=<domain_component>,DC=<domain_component>….**
+Its path is: **CN=AdminSDHolder,CN=System,DC=<domain_component>,DC=<domain_component>ï¿½.**

 Unlike most objects in the Active Directory domain, which are owned by the Administrators group, AdminSDHolder is owned by the Domain Admins group.
-By default, EAs can make changes to any domain’s AdminSDHolder object, as can the domain’s Domain Admins and Administrators groups.
-Additionally, although the default owner of AdminSDHolder is the domain’s Domain Admins group, members of Administrators or Enterprise Admins can take ownership of the object.
+By default, EAs can make changes to any domainï¿½s AdminSDHolder object, as can the domainï¿½s Domain Admins and Administrators groups.
+Additionally, although the default owner of AdminSDHolder is the domainï¿½s Domain Admins group, members of Administrators or Enterprise Admins can take ownership of the object.

 #### SDProp
-SDProp is a process that runs every 60 minutes (by default) on the domain controller that holds the domain’s PDC Emulator (PDCE).
-SDProp compares the permissions on the domain’s AdminSDHolder object with the permissions on the protected accounts and groups in the domain.
-If the permissions on any of the protected accounts and groups do not match the permissions on the AdminSDHolder object, the permissions on the protected accounts and groups are reset to match those of the domain’s AdminSDHolder object.
+SDProp is a process that runs every 60 minutes (by default) on the domain controller that holds the domainï¿½s PDC Emulator (PDCE).
+SDProp compares the permissions on the domainï¿½s AdminSDHolder object with the permissions on the protected accounts and groups in the domain.
+If the permissions on any of the protected accounts and groups do not match the permissions on the AdminSDHolder object, the permissions on the protected accounts and groups are reset to match those of the domainï¿½s AdminSDHolder object.

 Additionally, permissions inheritance is disabled on protected groups and accounts, which means that even if the accounts and groups are moved to different locations in the directory, they do not inherit permissions from their new parent objects.
 Inheritance is disabled on the AdminSDHolder object so that permission changes to the parent objects do not change the permissions of AdminSDHolder.